aditgupta/javascript-tips/README.md

 typeof a //'string'

 var faultyArray = new Array(1);
-a // 'undefined'
+faultyArray // 'undefined'
-a.length //1 Whoa!
+faultyArray.length //1 Whoa!
 The constructor takes the argument as length rather than an array element
 ```
 ###Use the concise form for defining object literal methods